Chaymaebennouri/chaymaebennouri/README.md

 Sections Included:

-About Me – Academic background, research interests, and career goals.
+Home: Describe my focus research.

+About: Describe me and my career.

-Projects – A showcase of my academic work, research contributions, and applied data science projects.
+Research: A showcase of my academic work, research contributions, and applied data science projects.

+Thesis: Overview of my Master's thesis, research contributions, and Deploy Services of Network Infrastructure: AI/ML Digital Deploy

+Thesis: A highlight of my experience in the professional world

-Resume – Summary of my skills and experience, with a downloadable PDF CV.
+Resume – Summary of my skills and experience.

 Contact – How to reach me, including email, LinkedIn, and GitHub.

-Highlights – Certifications, awards, leadership roles, and volunteer activities.

 Features